pablowbk/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 62: January 8, 2019
+### Day 63: January 9, 2019
-**Today's Progress:** Fixed some clicks behavior and css issues.
-Would say it's about 90% done, performance is an issue though...
+**Today's Progress:** Added scroll to top and autofocus to searchbox, pretty happy so far

 **Thoughts:**

 **Link to work:** [GitHub page] (https://pablowbk.github.io/react-swapi-test)

 ### Day 61: January 7, 2019
 **Today's Progress:** Added Search feature to the app.
 First time re-using a react component from the app built in the Udemy course.